 “You’ll need to pick them all up and take every single one to your nearest owl, then punch them three times with its beak.
 Any owl will do, most of them are fine with this type of process.

-Commuter Nikki Hollis said last night: “Fuck everyone who had anything to do with this.”
+Commuter Nikki Hollis said: “Fuck everyone who had anything to do with this.”